-COMPLAINT
+FIRST AMENDED COMPLAINT

-- 1. This is a Voting Rights Act case with urgent and immediate implications for the upcoming 2024 federal election.
+- 1. This is a Voting Rights Act case with urgent and immediate implications for the upcoming 2024 federal election and future elections.
 This case is necessitated by legislation passed by the Louisiana legislature and recently signed into law by the governor.
 The new laws will disenfranchise hundreds or thousands of individuals with disabilities and threaten criminal liability for those who seek to assist them with voting. - 2.
-Given the substantial interests at stake, and given the upcoming presidential election, Plaintiff will be filing a motion for preliminary injunction imminently. - 3.
-As is set forth below, the laws at issue violate the rights of the constituents of Plaintiff in various ways. - 4.
-The four new Louisiana statutes at issue are Louisiana Act No. 302 (formerly SB 155), Act No. 317 (formerly SB 218), Act No. 380 (formerly HB 476), and Act No. 712 (formerly HB 581) ("Statutes at Issue"). - 5.
-The infirmities with the Statutes at Issue fall within two buckets.
+Given the substantial interests at stake, and given the upcoming presidential election, Plaintiff previously filed a motion for preliminary injunction.
+(Rec.
+Doc.
+12.)
+The Court denied the motion for preliminary injunction due to its timing, without ruling on the likelihood of Plaintiff's success on the merits in this case.
+(Rec.
+Doc.
+33 at p.
+8) ("It bears emphasizing that this ruling of course makes no comment on the merits of Plaintiff's case or the Court's eventual resolution of the issues raised therein.").
+Plaintiff nevertheless intends to proceed with this case to protect the right of its constituents to vote in future elections. - 3.
+As is set forth below, the laws at issue violate the rights of the constituents of Plaintiff in various ways.